angel96/Design-Testing1/L01 Deliverable/README.txt

-The following information is given for Desing and Testing Teachers have access to our projects.
+The following information is given to Desing and Testing Teachers with the purpose of they get access into the project.
 Other uses are not allowed.

 If you want to get in our project